rundexter/documentation/source/includes/_sdk.md

 When you're done, you push your code into Dexter using our custom git server.
 You can use either the sdk via `dexter push` or a regular `git push dexter master` to send the code along.

-Once it's in our system, it'll show up in the App editor as another module for you to use.
-You'll be able to wire it up however you want and run it alongside the built-in modules.

-There's no limit on how many Dexter modules you can create and use.
+Once it's in our system, it'll show up in the App editor as another module for you to use in your “User Modules” panel.
+You'll be able to wire it up however you want and run it alongside the built-in modules, and there's no limit on how many Dexter modules you can create and use.

 ## Setting Up Your Environment